Mental Health and Addiction Worker

 This program has a field placement component.

 Dual diploma option!
-Get two diplomas in three years in either Indigenous Wellness and Addictions Prevention or Social Service Worker.
+Get two diplomas in three years in Social Service Worker and Community Justice Services.

 What You Learn

 Notes: Applicants who have graduated with an accredited Ontario Community College Human Service Diploma or from a University with a degree in human service-related fields may be considered for advanced standing into the second year of the program following discussion with and approval of the coordinator of the program.

 If you have been convicted of an offence under the Criminal Code for which you have not been pardoned, you may be ineligible for field placement.
 A current police background check and/or vulnerable sector screen may be required and can be obtained from the police department upon payment of a fee; all associated costs will be the responsibility of the student.

 Students may require a Standard First Aid and Cardiopulmonary Resuscitation (CPR) certificate to be eligible for some field placements.
 All associated costs are the responsibility of the student.